 Step 1: Serve Eviction Notice on the Tenant

 Giving the tenant the proper type of notice officially begins the eviction process.
-The notice must state the reason for the eviction and the date when the tenant must either pay the rent or cure the lease violation or vacate the property.
+The notice must state the reason for the eviction and the date when the tenant must either pay the rent, cure the lease violation, or vacate the property.

-Landlords and property managers should service notice via first-class, certified, or registered mail, or by personal service (note taped to the front door), or process server.
+Landlords and property managers should service notice via first-class, certified, or registered mail, by personal service (note taped to the front door), or by process server.

 Step 2: File an Eviction Lawsuit with the Court